-Since the March 31, 2020 revised shelter in place order for the 6 Bay Area counties, all businesses have been required to send as many workers as possible to work from home (although that is still encouraged when it makes business sense to allow it).
+Businesses are no longer required to allow non-essential employees to work from home (although that is still encouraged when it makes business sense to allow it).
 However, all must follow public health orders from the state and the Santa Clara County Public Health mandatory directives, both for all businesses in general and the industry-specific directives.
 The links below will help locate which one(s) apply to each place of business.
-CA state also set srequirements for sick leave policies.
-OSHA also has federal safety regulations that may apply.

 Here's what employers should do if a worker tests positive for COVID-19, according to the Order of July 2, 2020:

 Per this order from the Governor's Office, protections for California's "workers in the food sector, including farmworkers, agricultural workers, and those working in grocery stores and fast food chains, and as delivery drivers" shall include paid sick leave and additional workplace safety measures: